GenesisFR/DS1TroubleshootingGuide/README.md

 If you have a "Couldn't register file.tmp" popup followed by a SmarteSecure popup, it means the location you're trying to run it from has permission issues.
 Run DSLOAMod as admin or move it elsewhere.

 You may also have a few "ATLCOMHelper Exception" popups.
 You can safely ignore those and DSLOAMod will run.
-To get rid of them, either use the DSLOAMod shortcut in the toolkit installation directory, place DSLOAMod in [\<path-to-game\>](#glossary) and run it from there, or open Task Manager and end the task for "Protection Stub (32-bit)".
+To get rid of them, either use the DSLOAMod shortcut in the toolkit installation directory, place DSLOAMod in [\<path-to-game\>](#glossary) and run it from there, or open `Task Manager` and end the task for `Protection Stub (32-bit)`.

 Also, if you're running DSLOAMod from a shortcut, you may have to run it without admin privileges.